-A review of the OBBA for square 17PJ23 resulted in records of seven SAR.
+A review of the OBBA for square 17PJ23 resulted in records of ten SAR.
 One species record (Least Bittern) was also recorded within the 1km x 1km square (17PJ2230) within the NHIC database.
-In total, 11 SAR were identified within the 10 km square overlapping the Study Area, three of which have a very low potential to occur, three of which have a low potential to occur, and five with a moderate to high potential to occur (Table 4-6).
+A total of, eleven SAR birds were identified within the 10 km square overlapping the Study Area, three of which have a very low potential to occur, four with a low potential to occur, and two with a moderate to high potential to occur.
+Two SAR were also confirmed on site during field investigations (Table 4-6).